Mochudi: Tourism

 The tourist destinations of note inside Mochudi are the Phuthadikobo Museum at the top of the hill, which contains old photographs and historical texts relating to Mochudi and the history of the Bakgatla people.
 It is housed in a building that was originally the first school of Mochudi.
 Nearby is the hulk of the first tractor owned by a Motswana and huge footprints that legend says belongs to "Matsieng", a giant and ancestor of the Tswana, who led his people and the animals from the centre of the earth to inhabit the world.

 Mochudi is known for its traditional painted houses and still has a traditional kgotla (tribal meeting place).

-More information about the Bakgatla people can be found in David Suggs' ethnography entitled "A Bagful of Locusts and the Baboon Woman: Constructions of Gender, Change, and Continuity in Botswana."

-Mochudi was the home of Mma Ramotswe, the heroine of the No. 1 Ladies' Detective Agency series of books.
+Mochudi was the birthplace of Mma Ramotswe, the heroine of the No. 1 Ladies' Detective Agency series of books.
 Michelle Obama visited the village during U.S. President Obama's African tour in 2011.

 Education

 Mochudi has several public Junior Secondary Schools and one public high school, Molefi Senior Secondary School.
 Several junior schools are Linchwe II JSS, Kgamanyane JSS, Radikolo JSS, Bakgatle JSS, Sedibelo JSS, and Ithuteng JSS.
 There is also Podulogong Rehabilitation Centre that offers hands on training courses to blind or vision impaired individuals.